Vibhanshusingh-001/MetaOmics-ML/README.md

 MetaOmics-ML bridges the gap between **metagenomics** and **machine learning**, unlocking powerful real-world applications:

-- In **clinical microbiome research**, it helps identify microbial biomarkers for early disease diagnostics.
+- In **clinical microbiome research**, it helps identify microbial biomarkers for disease diagnostics.
-- In **antimicrobial resistance**, it predicts resistance genes directly from sequencing data, aiding treatment strategies.
 - In **public health**, it supports outbreak surveillance and detection of emerging microbial threats.
 - For **environmental monitoring**, it tracks soil, marine, and wastewater microbial communities to assess ecosystem health.
-- In **personalized medicine**, it enables microbiome-driven therapeutic interventions tailored to individual patients.

 ---